 - certain EU and international agreements (e.g. enforcing maintenance from another EU country in England).

 Everyone else has to pay privately or represent themselves.

 If you think your case may fall into one of the narrow exceptions in the list above, please contact a family solicitor with a contract to do legal aid.
 We do not take on cases on the basis of legal aid at Alternative Family Law.
-Even then the government will only fund your legal costs if

 Legal aid for the left-behind parent for a child abduction to England and Wales to bring proceedings under the Hague Convention on Child Abduction is non-means, non-merits tested.